zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/autotest-client-tests/autotest-client-helper-libraries/index.md

 ---
 breadcrumbs:
-- - /chromium-os
-  - Chromium OS
-- - /chromium-os/testing
-  - Testing Home
-- - /chromium-os/testing/test-code-labs
-  - Test Code Labs
-- - /chromium-os/testing/test-code-labs/autotest-client-tests
+- - /chromium-os/developer-library/training
-  - Autotest Client Tests
+  - ChromiumOS > Developer Library > Training
 page_name: autotest-client-helper-libraries
-title: Autotest Client Helper Libraries
+title: Autotest client helper libraries
 ---

 This is a listing and brief explanation of the various helper methods available